Receiving an income

 This has a limit (a ‘cap’) restricting the income you can take out, the limit being set at ‘150% of the income a healthy person of the same age would receive from a lifetime annuity’.

 Capped drawdown products were available until 6 April 2015 when they were superseded by flexi-access drawdown products.
 Although capped products continue in use, they became subject to new rules in April 2015, the most important change being that withdrawing more than is allowed by the ‘cap’ means you are considered to have moved to flexi-access drawdown.
-The effect of this is that the tax relief you could receive on your pension contributions is reduced from £40,000 per year to the Money Purchase Annual Allowance (MPAA) of £4,000 per year (tax years 2018-2019 and 2019-2020).
+The effect of this is that the tax relief you could receive on your pension contributions is reduced from £40,000 per year to the Money Purchase Annual Allowance (MPAA) of £4,000 per year (tax year 2020-21).
 Once this happens you can’t go back to capped drawdown, it’s an irreversible event.
 You can choose to convert your capped drawdown arrangements to flexi-access drawdown if you want to manage the move rather than be ‘moved by default’.

 - Flexi-access drawdown